Car bomb explodes in Damascus, no casualties: Syrian state media

 BEIRUT (Reuters) - A car bomb exploded in Syria’s capital Damascus on Thursday causing damages but no casualties, state media said, the third such blast in a city under government control this week.

-State news agency SANA said the bomb exploded in the al-Adawi neighbourhood.
+State news agency SANA said the bomb hit the al-Adawi neighborhood just north of the central Old City district.
+A witness said the blast occurred near a hospital and security forces were examining a blown-up blue car in the street.

-A car bomb detonated in the coastal city of Latakia on Tuesday killing one person and wounding 14, state media reported.
+A car bomb detonated in the coastal city of Latakia, near President Bashar al-Assad’s ancestral village, killing one person and wounding 14 on Tuesday, state media reported.
 On Sunday, a bomb exploded near a highway at the edge of Damascus and authorities arrested one attacker.

 Syria’s war has killed hundreds of thousands of people, forced more than half its pre-war population from their homes and dragged in global powers.

-Though President Bashar al-Assad has regained control over most of Syria with Russian and Iranian help, attackers have struck in cities he controls with suicide blasts and car bombs.
+Though Assad has regained control over most of Syria with Russian and Iranian help, attackers have struck in cities he controls with suicide blasts and car bombs.

+Latakia and central Damascus have stayed in the military’s hands throughout Syria’s eight years of war, avoiding the air strikes that battered other big cities.

 Reporting by Ellen Francis; editing by John Stonestreet